stokkeland/SimplePHPictureViewer/README.md

   2. Upload `index.php`, `resources/` and `gallery-images/` to your web server.

-  3. Upload images to the `gallery-images/` directory.
+  3. Upload images to the `pictures/` directory.
+     (Or change the picture directory location in ???TODO???)

   4. Make the `resources/cache/` directory writable by the web server:

     ```
-    chmod 777 /path/to/resources/cache
+    chmod go+rwx /path/to/resources/cache
     ```

-  5. Open your web browser and load the page where you installed UberGallery.
+  5. Open your web browser and load the page where you installed

 Custom Installation